appernetic/appernetic-hugo-project/content/post/manage-your-web-site-images-in-the-cloud.md

 Now all should be configured at Cloudinary!
 Don't forget to verify your account otherwise it will be disabled.
 Now the last thing to do is add the information to your Apernetic settings.
 Click on your GitHub profile image up to the right to show your user settings.

 ![Appernetic cloudinary settings.][5]
-Add your Cloudinary settings to
+Add your Cloudinary settings to your Appernetic account.

   [1]: https://cloudinary.com/invites/lpov9zyyucivvxsnalc5/csv1uzzgc8ei8ww3ijtf
   [2]: https://res.cloudinary.com/appernetic/v1457539317/mgwu3dyjasovzrq7risa